 Obviously, micro interactions aren’t new, but as the years go by, it is definitely becoming a growing trend.
 Extreme animations and page transitions like explosive zooms and seamless layout reshuffling are some of the great examples we can see on websites like Apple.
 They grab attention, and that’s almost never a bad thing.

 Next Step For You

 Whether you’re looking for a design agency, a development agency, or both, Snappymob is here to get you to the finish line.
 We’ve helped clients from various industries and regions build future-proof products that delight.

-Feel free to take a look at our work to see what we’ve done, or reach out to us to discuss your project with us!
+Take a look at our work, or reach out to us to discuss your next project with us!